ErnWong/sim-clawbot/README.md

 4. Next, we're going to pipe this output (you just saw) into a new server.
 But, first, see which one works: `node server.js` or `nodejs server.js`.
 Then, close the server by pressing Control-C. Now type `pros terminal | node server.js` or `pros terminal | nodejs server.js` (whichever one works).
 5. Open up your web browser and load `http://localhost:80`
 6. If everything works well, enjoy!

+## Note

+Once you have downloaded a PROS program to a cortex, you may realise that RobotC will spill out errors when you try to download a RobotC code back into the cortex.
+That's expected, and that's okay.
+You'll just need to do an extra step:

+To return back to using RobotC, you'll need to re-upload the cortex's firmware by "updating" it.
+As of writing, this can be found in Menu > Robot > Download Firmware > Automatically Update Vex Cortex.
+Make sure you plug in your cortex to the computer directly, using an orange USB A to A.